getacaju/getacaju.github.io/index.md

 ### Events

-Our next event is the [Texas VegFest](https://www.facebook.com/TxVegFest/) in Austin.
+Our next event is the [Texas VegFest](https://www.facebook.com/TxVegFest/) in Austin on April 7th, 2018.
 Hope to see you there!

 ### Our Story